 DESIGNS for a new pier, a ‘fairytale’ device to help people find their way through London’s streets and a new oratory have won Oxford students prestigious prizes.

-Each year the Royal Institute of British Architects recognises three architecture students at Oxford Brookes University and awards them prizes for their designs.
+Each year the Royal Institute of British Architects recognises three architecture students at Oxford Brookes University and awards them prizes for

 Matt Sawyer, 22, who has just graduated from Brookes, delved into myths and fairytales for his Ariadne device, worn on an explorer’s arm and powered by a swinging pendulum.